Observations#

 from pycif.utils.datastores.dump import dump_datastore

-# Initializes an empty datastore
+# Initialise an empty datastore with the standard column schema

 datastore = empty.init_empty()

-# Save the datastore to some netCDF
+# Save to NetCDF

-dump_datastore(datastore, file_monitor=/some/path/where/to/save)
+dump_datastore(datastore, file_monit='/some/path/monitor.nc')

 Updating monitors from other versions of pyCIF#